-Because Jesus emptied himself on the cross, the star is a very appropriate symbol for Christ’s self-emptying because a star gives off everything until it collapses and dies.
+Because Jesus emptied himself on the cross, the star is a very appropriate symbol for his self-emptying because a star gives off everything until it collapses and dies.
 It is the opposite of a black-hole, which absorbs everything so that not even light escapes.

 While Jesus is the sun, for Mary, the title Morning Star refers to Venus when it appears in the east just before the sun rises.
 The order in which the Morning Star appears before the sun is also symbolic because Mary came first before Jesus.
 Tertullian observed that Adam came first and then Eve followed after she was formed from his side.
-So, in God’s poetic redemptive plan to reverse this, Tertullian said, it should be only right that the new Adam comes from the new Eve.
+So, in God’s poetic redemptive plan to reverse this and its effects, Tertullian said, it should be only right that the new Adam comes from the new Eve.
 With this same rationale, he continues, it should be a woman who should usher in the man who would bring salvation.

 The coming of Mary prepares to light up the world by declaring that the day of salvation has come.
 It precedes the coming of Jesus who is to bring the light of redemption upon us.
 There is a hymn called the Akathistos to the Mother of God that is said or preferably sung while standing.
 In Oikos 5 it refers to Mary as the Mother of the Unsetting Star.